DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-project.md

 The report for your project introduces/contextualizes the problem, describes the methods used, states the results, and draws conclusions about the results.
 This summary of your work follows best practices in scientific writing, as laid out in quarter 1.
+Please speak with your domain mentor about expectations on this assignment.

 The report is graded by the domain mentor.